hustvl/SparseTrack/README.md

 ## News
-- Add yolov8 detector for tracking (the implementation of detectron2 version), please refer to branch v8.
+- Add yolov8 detector for tracking, please refer to branch v8.
-- The experimental part of paper is still undergoing further proofreading, and the currently uploaded paper is not the final version.

 ## Abstract
 Exploring robust and efficient association methods has always been an important issue in multiple-object tracking (MOT).
 Although existing tracking methods have achieved impressive performance, congestion and frequent occlusions still pose challenging problems in multi-object tracking.
 We reveal that performing sparse decomposition on dense scenes is a crucial step to enhance the performance of associating occluded targets.
 To this end, we propose a pseudo-depth estimation method for obtaining the relative depth of targets from 2D images.
 Secondly, we design a depth cascading matching (DCM) algorithm, which can use the obtained depth information to convert a dense target set into multiple sparse target subsets and perform data association on these sparse target subsets in order from near to far.
 By integrating the pseudo-depth method and the DCM strategy into the data association process, we propose a new tracker, called SparseTrack.
 SparseTrack provides a new perspective for solving the challenging crowded scene MOT problem.
 Only using IoU matching, SparseTrack achieves comparable performance with the state-of-the-art (SOTA) methods on the MOT17 and MOT20 benchmarks.